substantial/startling/startling_trello/README.md

 #### Trello Developer API key

 The Trello Developer API key is required for integration with Trello API.
-When running any of the scripts, a browser window will be launched with the URL to get a key if the key is not specified in the configuration.
+When running any of the scripts, a browser window will be launched to get a key if the key is not specified in the configuration.
 Copy the key into the configuration file.

 #### Trello Member Token

 Anyone using Startling Trello will have to authorize the Trello Developer API key.
-When running any of the scripts, a browser window will be launched with the URL to authorize the key.
+When running any of the scripts, a browser window will be launched to authorize the key.
 After authorizing the Trello key, a token will be displayed.
 Copy the token and enter it into the prompt.
-The token will be cached in `.trello_member_token` file in the root of your project.
+The token will be cached in the `.trello_member_token` file in the root of your project.

 #### Trello Doing List ID

-Startling Trello needs to know the ID of the list in order to move cards to that list.
+Startling Trello needs to know the ID of the Doing list in order to move cards to that list.
 To get the list ID, run `boards` to get the list of your Trello boards.
 Copy the board ID, and run `lists <board-id>`.
 Copy the list ID into the configuration file.